-The word “libido,” which we often use to refer to our sex drive, has an etymological relationship with the concept of will: “libido dominandi,” a phrase found in St Augustine’s writings around 426 CE, means the “will to power."
-When we are connected to our libido, we’re connected to our personal power, our sense of ourselves, our ability to go after what we want in life.
+The word “libido,” which we often use to refer to our sex drive, has an etymological relationship with the concept of will; “Libido dominandi,” a phrase found in St. Augustine’s writings around 426 CE, means the “will to power."
+When we are connected to our libido, we’re connected to our personal power, our sense of self, and our ability to go after what we want in life.

 Low libido is a very common problem that can happen for all kinds of reasons, including hormonal fluctuations and stress.
-When we’re in our fight-or-flight mode, blood and energy exit the digestive and sexual systems and move to our limbs so we can fight or run away.
-Many of us are in a low-level stress state all the time, which can cause problems for our digestive and sexual systems.
-The rest state, on the other hand, is often called rest-and-digest and, sometimes, feed and…another f word.
-We have to feel safe in order to connect, and when we don’t feel safe in our lives, our libido can go into hiding.
+When we’re in fight-or-flight mode, blood and energy exit the digestive and sexual systems and move to our limbs so we can fight or run away.
+Many of us are in a low-level stress state all the time, which can cause problems for our digestion and sexual health.
+The rest state, on the other hand, is often called rest-and-digest (some also call it feed and…well, another f-word).

 When we’re having sex without desire, out of obligation, or under stress, we’re actually not connecting to our true sexual energy.
 We’re connecting to something else: perhaps our fear of losing a partner, our need to please, or our desire to have power over someone else.
 These motivations are not about the generative, loving, intimate, playful, creative sexual energy that we all have within us.
 When we have sex for these other reasons, it can actually cause our sexual energy to retreat deeper into our bodies, making it harder to recover.

 Sometimes sexual energy gets blocked simply because we have rigid ideas about what sex is supposed to look like.
-When we can let go of the expectations of what’s supposed to happen when we have sex, we can simply connect with a lover or with ourselves and explore the many possibilities of physical sexual connection for its own sake.
+When we can let go of the expectations of what’s supposed to happen when we have sex, we can simply connect with a lover or with ourselves and explore the many possibilities of physical sexuality for its own sake.